DR. AURORA A. SAULO

 Department of Tropical Plant and Soil Sciences Website

 The website www.foodsafetyhawaii.org is an official site of the Department of Tropical Plant and Soil Sciences, College of Tropical Agriculture and Human Resources, University of Hawaii at Manoa.
-FoodSafetyHawaii.org aims to strengthen the confidence and competence of the food industry clientele in providing safe and wholesome foods through the understanding of issues in the food industry, identifying opportunities to clarify misperceptions and to provide correct information, and optimizing communications using sound and accurate science.
-The site is named Food Safety Hawaii because the site is under the auspices of the University of Hawaii and the primary criterion for all foods is food safety.
+FoodSafetyHawaii.org aims to strengthen the confidence and competence of the food industry clientele in providing safe and wholesome foods through the understanding of issues in the food industry (e.g., technology, research methods, current events, news and views, and others), identifying opportunities that impact businesses, and optimizing communications using sound and accurate science to clarify misperceptions and to provide correct information The site is named Food Safety Hawaii because the site is under the auspices of the University of Hawaii and the primary criterion for all foods is food safety.
 If a food is not safe to eat, it is not a food.

 Information on this website represents the current thinking of the U.S. Food and Drug Administration (FDA) and the scientific community.
 It does not establish any rights for any person and is not binding on FDA, the University of Hawaii, or the public.
 Please also check with your legal counsel.
 You can use an alternative approach if it satisfies the requirements of the applicable statutes and regulations.
 To discuss an alternative approach, contact FDA’s Technical Assistance Network by submitting the form available at https://cfsan.secure.force.com/inquirypage/ .